-A transportation system that can predictably bring people to a variety of destinations is an asset to the community; conversely, unexpected delays and a lack of connection become a hindrance to activity.
+A transportation system that can predictably bring people to a variety of destinations is an asset to the community; conversely, unexpected delays and a lack of connection become a hindrance

+Emphasis should be placed on maintaining and enhancing the multimodal functionality of existing infrastructure before investing in the addition of new roadway capacity. to activity.
 Improving reliability and connectivity requires the RPC to balance the needs of all system users.
 Drivers of private vehicles and trucks value high travel speeds and minimal congestion, but fast moving traffic can be a dangerous obstacle to people walking and biking.
-Transit riders need a network of routes that reach important destinations, but the automobile-oriented built environment in some portions of the region makes it difficult to access transit stops.
+Transit riders need a network of routes that reach important destinations, but the automobileoriented built environment in some portions of the region makes it difficult to access transit stops.
 The transportation planning process will consider how best to address these competing needs while also maximizing system reliability and creating more connections across the region.